Better Pre-Training by Reducing Representation Confusion: Introduction

-(1) \textbf{Decoupled Directional Relative Position Encoding}.
-We associate the pre-trained language model with the way people understand semantics.
-We believe that the relative distance features and the directional features are heterogeneous information that reflects different aspects of positional information.
-However, a large number of relative position encoding methods confuse the relative distance and direction when building the relative position representations \cite{shaw2018self,yang2019xlnet,wei2019nezha,raffel2019exploring,he2020deberta,ke2020rethinking}.
-We argue that in this case there is no explicit connection established between embedding vectors of the same direction or the same distance, which may result in serious information losses in position encoding.
+(1) \textbf{Decoupled Directional Relative Position (DDRP) Encoding}.
+It is well known that relative position encoding is competitive and has been widely used in real PLMs \cite{shaw2018self,yang2019xlnet,wei2019nezha,raffel2019exploring,su2021roformer,he2020deberta,ke2020rethinking}.
+Despite its great performance, we still notice relative position encoding methods utilizes completely separate parametric vectors to encode different relative position information, which indicates that every single parametric vector needs to learn both distance and directional features.
+We consider this paradigm of utilizing a single parametric vector to represent both relative distance and direction as a kind of information confusion, and question its rationality.
+Since relative distance features and the directional features are apparently heterogeneous information that reflects different aspects of positional information, we argue that existing methods may impose difficult in establishing connections explicitly between parametric vectors of the same distances and the opposite directions, which in turn result in serious information losses in position encoding.
 Inspired by this, we propose a novel Decoupled Directional Relative Position (DDRP) encoding.
-In detail, DDRP decomposes the classical relative position embedding \cite{shaw2018self} into two embeddings, one storing the relative distance features and the other storing the directional features, and then multiply the two together explicitly to derive the final decoupled relative position embedding.
+In detail, DDRP decomposes the classical relative position embedding \cite{shaw2018self} into two embeddings, one storing the relative distance features and the other storing the directional features, and then multiply the two together explicitly to derive the final decoupled relative position embedding, allowing originally confused distance and directional information to be as distinguishable as possible.